graeme-a-stewart/atlasgit/README.md

 Note that in the last case (`--tags`) make sure you _delete_ all tags in `import/`, as these are not needed post-import and they substantially degrade performance.

+Final Notes
+---

+You should not attempt to push to the upstream reopository during the Zombie Apocolypse.